Adith8055/football_webscraping/README.md

 This project is designed to scrape detailed football match data from Premier League sources and use this data to predict match outcomes using machine learning models.
 The project consists of data collection, preprocessing, analysis, and prediction stages, organized into different scripts and Jupyter notebooks.

 Project Structure:
-Football_matches.csv              # CSV file containing the scraped football match data scraping.ipynb                    # Jupyter notebook for web scraping prediction.ipynb                  # Jupyter notebook for data analysis and prediction
+matches.csv              # CSV file containing the scraped football match data scraping.ipynb           # Jupyter notebook for web scraping prediction.ipynb         # Jupyter notebook for data analysis and prediction

 a) Football_matches.csv: The dataset containing the scraped football match data.
    Key Columns: